 The canvas is a bounding rectangle that encloses all the pixels of all the displays within the video wall.
 For HTML5 content, the Userful host will launch a browser window of exactly the same height and width as the video wall canvas.
 You can either create content optimized for this aspect ratio, design the layout of your artistic video wall to match a desired aspect ratio, or use responsive design techniques when building your HTML content so that it adapts cleanly to a variety of aspect ratios.

-If you are playing video content (e.g., using the Signage Player source), it will play your video centered horizontally and vertically, depending on the scaling option selected (Scale to Fit, Zoom full-screen, or Stretch full-screen).
+If you are playing video content, it will play your video centered horizontally and vertically, and give you options to stretch, scale, or zoom content to fit any canvas.

 Can I choose the size of the canvas for my video wall?Canvas size is dynamically optimized based on the screen resolution (net pixel size including bezels) for interactive sessions.
 You can also limit the canvas size while configuring zones through Control Center.
 Userful automatically scales up or down the canvas size as required.
 You could simultaneously play 8k content on a 1080p wall and 1080p content on an 8k wall.
 You will get the best visual fidelity when your canvas matches your wall, or will be wasting performance when your canvas is bigger than your wall.

 Does Userful's Video Wall feature support content that is shot with multiple 4K cameras, or offline content processed to 8K x 4K or even 12K/16K x 4K resolution?The theoretical maximum resolution of Userful is 16,000x16,000 pixels, however this only works for static "slide show" style images.